Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Properties

-Note that $n=\sum\limits_{i,j}\rho_{ij}$.
 We first define the exchangeability property.
-This property is necessary because, if the order of customers affects the performance of a model, it would be impossible to determine how well it would perform inference, i.e., predict not yet seen customers.
+This property is necessary because if the order of customers affects the model, it would be impossible to determine how well it would perform inference, i.e., predict new customers.

-\begin{definition} We say that a topic model has the exchangeability property if the probability of a partition does not depend on the order of the customers, i.e., $P(\boldsymbol\rho|\text{order of customers})=P(\boldsymbol\rho|\Pi(\text{order of customers}))$, where $\Pi$ is a permutation of the order. \end{definition}
+\begin{definition} We say that a topic model has the \textbf{exchangeability} property if the probability of a partition does not depend on the order of the customers, i.e., $P(\boldsymbol\rho|\text{order of customers}) = P(\boldsymbol\rho|\Pi(\text{order of customers}))$, where $\Pi$ is a permutation of the order. \end{definition}

-Next, we define two variants of the partition property, strict and loose.
-This property is important because it implies that the label and order of topics does not matter.
+Next, we define two variants of the partition property: strict and loose.
+This property implies that the label and order of topics do not matter.